Paschou-Lab/ReAct/README.md

 ```
 So that the `ccGWAS` tool will be in the folder `ReAct-main/`, which is in the same layer as folder `ToyInput/`.

 With that we can run ccGWAS on the toy input.
-We first generate parameter file as below:
+We first generate a parameter file as below:

 ```
 echo -e "Input\tToyInput/Toy_ccGWAS.In1,ToyInput/Toy_ccGWAS.In2